htmlgraphic/Mail-Server/README.md

 This repository is tailored to help with email development and testing, no email will be sent out from this container build.

  - **dovecot**:  The SMTP and IMAP server.
 This container uses postfix as MTA and dovecot as IMAP server.
-    All incoming mail to your own domains is accepted.
-For outgoing mail, only authenticated (logged in with username and password) clients can send messages via STARTTLS on port 587.
-It should work with all mail clients.
+	All incoming mail is accepted via authentication (via username and password) clients can send messages via STARTTLS on port 587.

  - **mailbase**: This image is just an implementation detail.
 It is a workaround to allow sharing of configuration files between multiple docker images and redeploys.

 ---